Should You Meet With An Advisor?

 Your major advisor serves as your personal counselor and guide through the graduate program.
 With your advisors, you organize a Plan of Study and develop a plan for your studies.
 You should check in with them often in order to make sure your degree is on track.
 Your advisors can make suggestions regarding coursework, elective courses within and outside the department, and, ultimately, assist you in the selection of a thesis topic, should you choose the thesis option.

-Your major advisor can provide guidance with regard to difficulties you may be having in the program, career planning, or selecting graduate schools for PhD study.
+Your major advisor can provide guidance with regard to difficulties you may be having in the program, career planning, or selecting graduate schools.
 Finally, your advisor will sign off on most of the major documents needed to graduate from the program.

 The College of Liberal Arts and Science utilizes a dual advising system, which means all declared History majors will have 2 advisors to guide them:

 Your degree progress and graduation plans are monitored and approved by both advisors.